 If we can believe in ourselves, who knows what magic might follow.

 This essay was written by Hazel Gaynor, a New York Times bestselling author who lives in County Kildare, Ireland with her husband and two children.
-She is the award-winning author of "The Girl Who Came Home — A Novel of the Titanic" and "A Memory of Violets," as well as "The Cottingley Secret," which will debut in August 2017.
+She is the award-winning author of "The Girl Who Came Home — A Novel of the Titanic" and "A Memory of Violets," as well as "The Cottingley Secret" (2017).
 Follow her on Facebook, Twitter, and Instagram.